-The two LED connector blocks mount on the rear of the sensor head mounts as shown in Figure 5.
+The two LED connector blocks mount on the sides of the spine box with two captive screws for each.
+Figure 2 E shows the connector block on the left side of the spine.
 Note that the connectors have a locking tab that must be pressed to remove the LED connector from the connector block.